the-james-burton/testing-workshop-junit5/README.md

 Go ahead and implement the test stubs seen in **RailwaySystemTest**.
 Note that you may need to partially mock the class to prevent it running the **bootstrap()** method when testing **initialize()**.
 This is more practice :)

-## Exercise xx : Using base classes in tests
+## Exercise 12 : Using base classes in tests

 As you have seen, the fantasy railway system contains a simple text based UI so a user can perform actions on the services.
 This UI is object-oriented and has an abstract base class **BaseUI** which all UI classes extend.
 There is an abstract method in the base class **displayMenu()** which the subclasses need to implement.
-The BaseUI class also provides an instance of **RailwaySystem** (a class which pulls together all service classes into one) and a PrintStream which tells the UI where to send its output to.
+The BaseUI class also provides an instance of **RailwaySystem** which we tested previously and a PrintStream which tells the UI where to send its output to.

+We can use basic object oriented techniques here to both provide a good test setup for UI tests we will write shortly, plus a test to check the implementation of the abstract method **displayMenu()** is working as expected.

 ArgumentCaptor Write AccountUITest - use verify,